CrosschainRiskFramework/CrosschainRiskFramework.github.io/docs/framework/30scoring/operational.md

 ```

 ### Operational Ability to Pause Score
+The Operational Ability to Pause is defined by the ability to meet the properties defined in the [Operational Ability to Pause](../20categories/40operation/ability-pause.md#ability-to-pause) section.
 The equation for the *Operational Ability to Pause Score* is:

 ```
 Operational Ability to Pause Score = (O001 + O003 + O004) x O005
 ```